auth0/Lock.swift/README.md

 [self presentViewController:controller animated:YES completion:nil];
 ```

-If you need to save and refresh the user's JWT token, please read the [following guide](https://github.com/auth0/Auth0.iOS/wiki/How-to-save-and-refresh-JWT-token) in our Wiki
+If you need to save and refresh the user's JWT token, please read the [following guide](https://github.com/auth0/Auth0.iOS/wiki/How-to-save-and-refresh-JWT-token) in our Wiki.

+Also you can check our [Swift](https://github.com/auth0/Auth0.iOS/tree/master/Examples/basic-sample-swift) and [Objective-C](https://github.com/auth0/Auth0.iOS/tree/master/Examples/basic-sample) example apps.
+For more information on how to use **Auth0.iOS** with Swift please check [this guide](https://github.com/auth0/Auth0.iOS/wiki/Auth0.iOS-&-Swift)

 ### Identity Provider Authentication